vuthuyduong/dnabarcoder/README.md

 ## Prediction

 The third component is to cluster and predict a similarity cut-off for sequence identification based on taxonomic classification.
 Given a taxonomic level, if higher taxonomic levels are not given, then whole dataset will be used for the prediction.
+The local similarity cut-offs assign more sequences than the global similarity cut-offs, and less computationally expensive to compute.

 - To predict a global similarity cut-off at the genus level of the CBSITS dataset for example, use the followig command.
 Note that this action should not be used for a very large dataset as it might take quite sometime to finish.